 ISP 380 Introduction to Information Security and Privacy

-Foundational concepts of information security and privacy exploring information value, classifications, threats, liabilities and risk management, identity and access controls (IAM), trust frameworks, encryption, digital signatures; and network, web, software and cloud security; and privacy laws, regulations and public policy.
+Foundational concepts exploring the wide range of disciplines critical to successful of information security and privacy with topics including data inventory characterizations, information architectures, information valuation, classifications, CIA triad, threats, liabilities and risk management, identity and access controls (IAM), business continuity, zero trust frameworks, encryption, digital signatures; and network, web, software and cloud security; incident detection, classification and response, and privacy laws, regulations and public policy.

 ISP 381 Information Security & Privacy in Society